truelockmc/python-ransomware/README.md

 This repository contains Python scripts designed for encrypting and decrypting files on a Windows system.
 The ransomware scripts encrypt files in specific user directories and provide a method for decryption.
 The Ransomware also bypasses Microsoft Defender with adding itself as an Exclusion.

 **Disclaimer**: This software is provided for educational purposes only.
 Unauthorized use of these scripts can result in legal consequences and significant data loss.
-Always use such tools ethically and responsibly.

 [![Stargazers repo roster for @truelockmc/PC-Optimus](https://reporoster.com/stars/dark/truelockmc/python-ransomware)](https://github.com/truelockmc/python-ransomware/stargazers)